dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 * disturbance was evident,
 * eggs were counted,
 * the nest had an ID tag buried within the eggs (or tied to a nest marker pole),
-* there was a temperature logger in the nest, or
+* there was a temperature logger in the nest,
+* hatchlings were found and measured, or
-* hatchlings were found and measured.
+* fan angles were found and measured.

 Swipe right.
 Depending on the indications above, extra screens will be shown.